elibarrow/BAE305-SP24-LAB4/README.md

 </p>

 ### Circuit 2 ###
- After completing the gain analysis for circuit 1 we then moved on to analyze another circuit, which is shown below.
+ After completing the gain analysis for Circuit 1 we then moved on to analyze another circuit, which is shown below.

  <p align="center">
   <img src=https://github.com/elibarrow/BAE305-SP24-LAB4/blob/main/Circuit%202.png width=35%>
 </p>

-After constructing this moderate gain op amp circuit we connected the function generator to $V_i$ and used the oscilloscope to plot $V_i$ in channel 1 and $V_o$ in channel 2.
+After constructing this moderate gain op-amp circuit we connected the function generator to $V_i$ and used the oscilloscope to plot $V_i$ in channel 1 and $V_o$ in channel 2.

 <p align="center">
   <img src=https://github.com/elibarrow/BAE305-SP24-LAB4/blob/main/Moderate%20Gain.JPG width=35%>